-I set off on the 45-minute drive from Cremona to Parma to interview Maestro Scrollavezza not knowing quite what to expect.
+I set off on the 45-minute drive from Cremona to Parma to interview Renato Scrollavezza not knowing quite what to expect.
 A quiet, flat, tranquil stretch of land separates this violin maker – a rare thing in the province of Parma – from his contemporaries in the city of Cremona, where in particularly hot summers they have been known to swarm.

 Scrollavezza’s residence has a delicate, almost aristocratic charm about it.
 It is a place where the air is charged with a respect for the way things used to be done and it brings to mind the opening line of L.P.
 Hartley’s novel The Go-Between: ‘The past is a foreign country, they do things differently there.’

 The portrait taken on the day of the interview is not representative of Scrollavezza, the intense, industrious maker of the second half of the 20th century.
 It is perhaps rather a testament to the resilience and strength of a man who has given his life to the violin and still keeps his workshop in Parma operational, ready to be worked in should the need arise, despite the weathering of age and illness.